 Is pledging just for ‘official’ members of St. Elizabeth’s?

 Making a financial commitment to St. Elizabeth’s with a pledge is something anyone can do: people who are registered as members, newcomers to the parish, friends who are able to participate infrequently, and former members who have moved away but still want to support the parish.
-We invite you to make a pledge if you are connected to St. Elizabeth’s, grateful to God for what you have experienced in your spiritual life, and desirous of supporting the parish’s work in the community in 2017.
+We invite you to make a pledge if you are connected to St. Elizabeth’s, grateful to God for what you have experienced in your spiritual life, and desirous of supporting the parish’s work in the community.

 Why pledge instead of just giving what I can, when I can?

 Pledging helps the Vestry (the group charged with oversight of the budget) plan for the upcoming year.
-Pledging allows us to set a realistic budget for 2017 and includes care for salaries, the music program, utilities, building upkeep, child and adult formation, assisting the poor and homeless in our neighborhood as well as support for the diocese.
+Pledging allows us to set a realistic budget and includes care for salaries, the music program, utilities, building upkeep, child and adult formation, assisting the poor and homeless in our neighborhood as well as support for the diocese.
 Pledging knits people together in a common cause.

 How much should I give to St. Elizabeth’s?